Climate-based sweet corn planting guide for Laramie, Wyoming

 Typical days to maturity 70–85

-Gardeners usually sow outdoors around June 7.
+Sweet corn is usually sown directly outdoors around June 9, with a typical local planting window of June 7 to June 17.
 Most varieties need about 70–85 days to reach maturity.

-Laramie usually gets into sweet corn planting season slightly later than many other Wyoming locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Laramie usually gets into the planting season for sweet corn slightly later than many other Wyoming locations.

 Best local strategy: Stay close to the normal planting window and avoid slower choices that eat into the margin.